 13. 61.5% of the cost of web design is influenced by the features and functionalities.

 The cost of web design and development, as web development statistics reveal, is directly linked to the amount of time required to build the site which is why 61.5% of the cost is contingent on its features and functionalities.
 User experience and user interface are also key price makers and participate with 46.1%.
-Usability and navigation which are about sorting out pages into the data design, or building the route, and labeling the links would also demand that the designer spends more hours so it adds 34.6% to the cost.
+Usability and navigation add 34.6% to the cost.

 Responsive Web Design Statistics

-Slow-loading websites cost businesses $2.6 billion in revenue annually.
-This huge number represents how much people hate waiting anymore, especially online.
+Slow-loading websites cost businesses $500 billion in retail revenue annually, according to the latest ecommerce stats.
+This huge figure represents how much people hate waiting, especially online.
 To make sure you don’t become part of that statistic, don’t make your potential customers wait.

 15. 39% of people will not engage with a website where images don’t load or take too long to load.